 With these steps done, we are ready to start programming.

-First Download the Arduino and Python example codes, below.
+First Download the Arduino and Python example codes, below or follow along with this tutorial.

 Writing the Arduino Sketch to Communicate to Python